maina-david/task-manager-api/README.md

 - **Title**: Must be unique and required.
 - **Due Date**: Must be a future date.
 - **Status**: Defaults to `pending` if not specified.

-## Contributing

-Feel free to fork the repository and submit pull requests.
-Please ensure that your code adheres to the coding standards and includes appropriate tests.

-## License

-This project is licensed under the MIT License.